- Telecare is a preventative service.

 - In exceptional circumstances where Telecare has been identified as meeting an assessed need, funding will be included in their personal budget.

 December 2018: This chapter has been revised as a result of local review.
 In particular, Section 2, Telecare Funding and Section 3, Identifying Risks are new.

 Telecare has been reclassified as a preventative service enabling people to access the Telecare Service without the need for an Adult Care assessment.

 If you believe a service user would benefit from the provision of Telecare you should record in Mosaic:

 - that you have explained what Telecare is, and why you think it may be beneficial;

 - that this is something the person will need to pay for privately;

-- that you have signposted the person or their representative to NRS or that they wish arrange the service themselves with an alternative provider;
+- that you have signposted the person or their representative to Nottingham Rehabilitation Service (NRS) or that they wish to arrange the service themselves with an alternative provider;

 2. Telecare Funding